 When initially writing this blog, I wrote that The Body Shop’s parent company L’Oréal was not cruelty-free.
 Since then, L’Oréal has sold The Body Shop to Natura Cosméticos, a Brazilian beauty products manufacturer.
 As a result, they have increased their cruelty-free campaign, as their parent company claims to have “eliminated animal testing for all our finished products […] and also for our raw materials and active ingredients” in 2001.

-Overall, I’m going to say that I’m happy to continue using the items I purchased at The Body Shop, and I would definitely recommend it as a brand to start converting to if you are not already a natural beauty fan, but realistically there are many much cleaner independent brands that wholeheartedly believe in natural cosmetics and their benefits.
+Overall, I’m going to say that I’m happy to continue using the items I purchased at The Body Shop*, and I would definitely recommend it as a brand to start converting to if you are not already a natural beauty fan, but realistically there are many much cleaner independent brands that wholeheartedly believe in natural cosmetics and their benefits.
+Take a look at my cruelty-free beauty reviews for recommendations!

 Disclaimer: This post contains affiliate links (denoted '*')